BYUCamachoLab/pyrolab/README.md

 ## FAQ's
 1. **Another instrument library?
 What about all the others?**
-    In our experience, etc.
+    In our experience, many of the other libraries are buggy or have difficulty with network connections.
+So, our approach was to rely on a well developed and time-tested framework (Pyro) instead of worrying about developing and supporting our own custom set of servers.

 2. **Is this a standalone software that automatically supports all the advertised instruments?**
     No; many of these instruments depend on other software already being installed.
 In particular, ThorLabs equipment depends on ThorLabs software already being installed on the computer connected to the physical hardware (but not on the remote computer!).
+As much as possible, though, we try to make the drivers standalone capable.

 ## For Developers
 Since the passing of data is, by definition, between hosts and over IP, PyroLab